A short course on Tensor algebra and analysis, with applications to differential geometry: Exercises

 \item The curve whose parametric equation is

-is a {\it circular helix}, i.e. a {\it helix} that winds on a circular cylinder of radius $a$.
-Show that the angle formed by the helix and any generatrix of the cylinder is constant (a property that defines a helix in the general case).
-Then, find its length for $\theta\in[0,2\pi)$, curvature, torsion and pitch (the distance, on a same generatrix, between two successive intersections with the helix).
-Prove then the {\it Bertrand's theorem}: a curve is a cylindrical helix if and only if the ratio $c/\vartheta=const.$ Finally, prove that for the above circular helix there are two constants $A$ and $B$ such that
+is a {\it circular helix}, i.e. a {\it helix} that winds on a circular cylinder of radius $a$, Fig. \ref{fig:62}.
+Show that the angle $\phi$ formed by the helix and any generatrix of the cylinder is constant (a property that defines a helix in the general case).
+Then, find its length $\ell(\theta)$, its curvature $c(\theta)$, torsion $\vartheta(\theta)$, and the pitch $d$, i.e., the distance between two successive intersections of the helix with a generatrix of the cylinder.
+Prove then the {\it Bertrand's theorem}: A curve is a cylindrical helix if and only if the ratio $c/\vartheta=const.$ Finally, prove that for the above circular helix there are two constants $A$ and $B$ such that

 with